Weary Sinner Happy For Day Off After Battling Into Shanghai Last 16 - UrduPoint

 Weary Sinner Happy For Day Off After Battling Into Shanghai Last 16

-He will be joined in the last 16 by Daniil Medvedev, who also had to rally to overcome tenacious Italian Matteo Arnaldi 5-7, 6-4, 6-4.
+He will be joined in the last 16 by Daniil Medvedev, who overcame tenacious Italian Matteo Arnaldi 5-7, 6-4, 6-4, and Carlos Alcaraz after his chief rival beat China's Wu Yibing in straight sets.

 But the 23-year-old recovered in the second set, breaking Etcheverry twice to level the match before easing to victory.